Organizers:

 Description:

-During the last decades, there has been considerable interest in cognitive sciences and in opportunities provided by them to tackle linguistic problems.
-Most attention has been devoted to semantic aspects of study: the polysemy of affixes and ‘small words’ (prepositions, particles), the meaning of individual lexemes, collocations, and sentences, discourse analysis, metaphor in different types of discourse, figurative language, etc. The semantic analysis and search for the motivation of meaning has prevailed in works focusing on Baltic languages, especially dealing with space and time expressed by cases and prepositions (see, for example, Apse 2011; Šeškauskienė & Žilinskaitė-Šinkūnienė 2015; Žilinskaitė-Šinkūnienė et al. 2019; Žilinskaitė-Šinkūnienė & Šeškauskienė 2021), verbs and their prefixes (Mikulskas 2005; Šeškauskienė 2021).
-Research into inflecting languages has served as the basis for verifying certain methodological issues, there has been an ongoing discussion aimed at identifying language-specific methodologies (see, for example, Urbonaitė et al. 2019).
+During the last few decades, there has been considerable interest in cognitive sciences and in the opportunities they provide to tackle linguistic problems.
+Semantic aspects of study have received the most attention: the polysemy of affixes and ‘small words’ (prepositions, particles); the meaning of individual lexemes, collocations, and sentences; discourse analysis; metaphor in different types of discourse; figurative language; etc. Semantic analysis and the search for the motivation of meaning has dominated in works focusing on Baltic languages, especially when dealing with space and time as expressed by cases and prepositions (see, for example, Apse 2011; Šeškauskienė & Žilinskaitė-Šinkūnienė 2015; Žilinskaitė-Šinkūnienė et al. 2019; Žilinskaitė-Šinkūnienė & Šeškauskienė 2021) or verbs and their prefixes (Mikulskas 2005; Šeškauskienė 2021).
+Research into inflected languages has served as the basis for verifying certain methodological issues, and there has been an ongoing discussion aimed at identifying language-specific methodologies (see, for example, Urbonaitė et al. 2019).

-We invite all researchers interested in cognitively-oriented analyses of meaning, all whose work is linked to semantics in one or both Baltic languages, or contrasted with other languages to submit their abstracts for presentations in the section.
+We invite all researchers interested in cognitively-oriented analyses of meaning, all whose work is linked to semantics in one or both Baltic languages or in the context of other languages, to submit their abstracts for presentations in this workshop.
 The cognitive approach could be based on corpora, psycholinguistic experiments, or other methodologies.
-We also kindly invite researchers working on linguistic semantics in a cross-disciplinary perspective.
+We also kindly invite researchers working on linguistic semantics from a cross-disciplinary perspective.
 Papers focusing on methodological issues, such as adapting methodologies in the Baltic languages and launching new methodologies, are also welcome.

 References